OctopusDeploy/docs/docs/administration/high-availability/design/octopus-for-high-availability-on-gcp.md

 5. Create a Windows Scheduled Task to run at system startup to mount the NFS share using the batch file.

    Below is an example scheduled task for mounting an NFS volume.
-Substitute `C:\OctoHA\MountNfsShare.cmd` with the path to your batch file.
+Remember to substitute `C:\OctoHA\MountNfsShare.cmd` with the path to your batch file and ensure the task is set to run as `LocalSystem`.

    <details>
    <summary>OctopusDeploy - Mount NFS Volume Task</summary>